This post may contain affiliate links. Please read our disclosure policy.

 Also, don’t skip the blanching of the peels!
 This helps take away any residual bitterness.
 It only takes a few minutes total.
 Promise.

-Cut the zest into long thin strips about 2mm wide.
-If you want perfect candied zest, square off the wide strips first and then cut the thin ones from that perfect rectangle.
+- Cut the zest into long thin strips about 2mm wide.
+If you want perfect zest, square off the wide strips first and then cut the thin ones from that perfect rectangle.